 You will still need a valid MOT and Road Tax in place regardless.
 It’s always best to check the Government website.
 There you can see any extensions that have been granted and how they apply to you during the pandemic.

 If your car is not needed at all for more than a few weeks then there are some additional things you need to be aware of:

-If you know in advance that your car will be parked up for a longer period of time, then ensure you have a full tank of petrol or diesel, this will help to steer clear of condensation which can cause problems if it builds up.
+- When you know in advance that your car will be parked up for a longer period of time.
+Ensure you have a full tank of petrol or diesel, this will help to steer clear of condensation which can cause problems if it builds up.

-If you can, move your car each week, even if it’s on and off of the driveway as this can help prevent brakes from seizing up altogether as well as helping to keep the battery charged.
+- If you can, move your car each week, even if it’s on and off of the driveway.
+This can help prevent brakes from seizing up altogether as well as helping to keep the battery charged.

-If you need any further advice or have any concerns about leaving your car, please do get in touch and the team at Clover Autos will be more than happy to address any worries that you may have.
+When further advice is required or you have any concerns about leaving your car, please do get in touch.
+The team at Clover Autos will be more than happy to address any worries that you may have.